 In Figure 2-1 the source in green is typically an external TMC, and the target in purple is either the DSS or CMS system.
 The data hub components are those components placed between the source and target.

 The reader, processor, interface, and persistence workers are all individual services with a specific, independent task.
+The light green “pipes” between the services represent the messaging system used to transport messages containing data between the services.
 The component tasking breakdown is as follows: Table 2-1 Example Component Tasking